GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 +--------------------+------------------------------------------------------------+
 ```

+The `global_time_debugging` and `global_flush` queries are also acknowledged by federates but it is not usually recommended to run those queries on a particular federate as they are more useful at higher levels.
+See the `Core` and `Broker` queries for more description of them.

 ### Local Federate Queries

 The following queries are defined for federates but can only be queried on the local federate, that is, the federate making the query.
 Federates may specify a callback function which allows arbitrary user defined Queries.